inspec/inspec/docs/reporters.md

 This reporter is a very minimal text base report.
 It shows you which tests passed by name and has a small summary at the end.

-### junit
+### junit2

-This reporter outputs the standard junit spec in xml format.
+This reporter outputs the standard JUnit spec in XML format and is recommended for all new users of JUnit.

+#### junit

+This legacy reporter outputs nonstandard JUnit XML and is provided only for backwards compatibility.

 ### progress